emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 ##### 2.1.1 DNS A record
 A resolvable host address is required for the JMS server and this address should point to this server.
-Therefore, create the DNS A record before starting the installation.
+Therefore, create the DNS `A record` before starting the installation.

 ##### 2.1.2 The snd_aloop module
 JMS needs the `snd_aloop` kernel module but some cloud computers have a kernel that doesn't support it.
-In this case, first install the standart kernel and start the machine with this kernel.
+In this case, first install the standart Linux kernel and reboot the node with this kernel.

 Run the following command to check the `snd_aloop` support.
 If the command has an output, it means that the kernel doesn't support it.